About the Guru

 Why "Guru"?

 In the original Sanskrit sense, a guru is not a master on a pedestal, but a remover of darkness (gu = darkness, ru = remover).
-It's someone who shines a light on the path so others don't stumble.
+Someone who shines a light so others don't stumble.

-That is the mission of this site.
+That is the mission here.
 OpenTelemetry is complex.
-The "darkness" of distributed systems—where requests vanish into microservice black holes—is real.
-My goal is to share the light I've found through years of trial, error, and scaling.
+The "darkness" of distributed systems — where requests vanish into microservice black holes — is real.
+My goal is to share what I've learned through years of trial, error, and scaling.

 From Lab to Production